JasonNg91/GNSS-Related-Sources/README.md

 ## Laika
-- Simple Python GNSS processing library (https://github.com/commaai/laika) -Laika is an open-source GNSS processing library.
+- Simple Python GNSS processing library (https://github.com/commaai/laika)
+- Laika is an open-source GNSS processing library.
 Laika is similar to projects like RTKlib and GPSTK, but in Python and with a strong focus on readibility, usability and easy integration with other optimizers.
-Laika can process raw GNSS observations with data gathered online from various analysis groups to produce data ready for position/velocity estimation.
+- Laika can process raw GNSS observations with data gathered online from various analysis groups to produce data ready for position/velocity estimation.
 Laika is designed to produce accurate results whilst still being readable and easy to use.
-Laika is the perfect tool to develop accurate GNSS-only or GNSS-fusion localisation algorithms.
+- Laika is the perfect tool to develop accurate GNSS-only or GNSS-fusion localisation algorithms.

 ## GPS Measurement Tools
 - from Google (https://github.com/google/gps-measurement-tools)